 Contactgordonbalfour@amadvocates.co.uk 07947 023487

 Gordon has developed an extensive practice across several different areas of law.
-In the Legal 500 he is ranked as a leading junior in Commercial Litigation, Personal Injury and Medical Negligence & Professional Negligence (where he has been described as being “truly of senior counsel quality and ability”).
-In Chambers and Partners he is ranked in the field of Personal Injury where he is described as being “just exceptional”.
+In the Legal 500 he is ranked in Commercial Litigation and Personal Injury and Clinical Negligence.
+In Chambers and Partners he is ranked in the fields of Personal Injury and Professional Negligence.

 He is primarily instructed to act on behalf of insurance clients in a wide variety of disputes.
 He has substantial experience in property damage cases, many involving complex claims of high value.
 He is regularly instructed in professional negligence actions including construction disputes (both litigation and adjudication); claims against solicitors and surveyors; and medical negligence cases.
 In the field of personal injury he is particularly skilled in the quantification of damages and has given several seminars on the application of the Ogden Tables and on Periodical Payment Orders.
 He has extensive experience in high value claims arising out of catastrophic injury (both spinal and brain injury); fatal accidents; and industrial disease.